flisoch/Stroustrup-book-c/chapter 4/recap_qq.md

 1. What is a computation?

-computation is transforming inputs into outputs! in our case numbers to another numbers
+Computation is transforming inputs into outputs! in our case numbers to another numbers

 2. What do we mean by inputs and outputs to a computation?
 Give examples.

 Give me your birth date/year and current year and I'll compute your current age.
 Birth date and current year are inputs and your current age is output

 3. What are the three requirements a programmer should keep in mind when expressing computations?

 Correctness - program must give results which fulfill our needs.
 No matter how fast or simple it is if it doesn't solve the problem.